 Consultations

-The provincial government consulted with various sectors and organizations in Saskatchewan as part of the process of considering percentages of value and property classes.
-These include:
+The provincial government consulted with various sectors and organizations in Saskatchewan in the process of reviewing and considering percentages of value and property classes for the next four-year period.
+These included:

 • residential property associations